nikvdp/searxng-ai-kit/README.cli.md

 ## AI Assistant Integration

-SearXNG Kit includes an AI assistant feature that combines web search capabilities with powerful language models.
+SearXNG AI Kit includes an AI assistant feature that combines web search capabilities with powerful language models.
 The assistant can perform parallel searches and fetch content from multiple URLs to provide comprehensive research and answers.

 ### Ask Command